patrickrobrecht/extended-evaluation-for-statify/readme.txt

 The complete data can be downloaded by clicking the *Export* button next to the headline of each evaluation.

-The diagrams can be downloaded by clicking the menu in the upper right corner of the diagram and choosing one of the download options (available: PNG image, JPG image, PDF document, SVG image).

 = How do I give other users access to the *Statify – Extended Evaluation* pages? =

-Per default, administrators have access to the *Statify – Extended Evaluation* statistics.
+Per default, only administrators have access to the *Statify – Extended Evaluation* statistics.

 You can give users of other roles the capability to see the *Statify – Extended Evaluation* pages by extending their capabilities with a member plugin (e. g.
 [Members](https://wordpress.org/plugins/members/)).